 - Turn the head.
 Left, right, up, down, all around basically!
 3-5 times in every direction.

-- Flap your arms.
-To the sky, then to the sides.
+- Raise your arms – out to the sides, then up to the sky and back again.
 Nice and controlled, stretch out through the fingertips.
 5 high and 5 to the side should do nicely.
 (See how simple working out at your desk can be!)

 - Nice easy one, you could do this when you’re on the phone or on the way back from the coffee machine (put the coffee down first).
 Stand up just next to your chair.
 Hold the back of the chair with one hand, put the other arm out to the side for balance, then swing your outside leg backwards and forwards a few times.
 Then lift the knee up a few times.
 Then rotate the leg in the hip socket, clockwise a few times, then anti-clockwise a few times.
 Turn around and do it all again with the other leg.
 How many is a few?
 That’s up to you (give yourself a chance though, do at least 5!).